fusepoolP3/overall-architecture/d51-deliverable.md

 predefined Annotation Types to define their own.

-This section defines the first version of the Fusepool P3 Annotation Model^[[19]](#ftnt19)^, which will be specified in detail in the future by deliverable D5.2, Data retrieval for semantic enrichment/processing and semantic indexes for domain specific data retrieval.
+This section defines the first version of the Fusepool P3 Annotation Model[[19]](#ftnt19), which will be specified in detail in the future by deliverable D5.2, Data retrieval for semantic enrichment/processing and semantic indexes for domain specific data retrieval.

-### Workflows

-#### Registering a transformer
+#### More specification

+Following an agile development approach specification of the application is an ongoing process.
+Currently some more specification are foreseen:

+ * Transformer Registry
+ * Transformer Factory Registry

+The *Transformer Factory Registry* allows the UI to point the user to a webapplication allowing the creation of Transformers, such an application might require to choose a taxonomy in the case of an entity recognizing annotator.
+In the case of the application to create a pipeline transformer the user will have to choose transformers and put them in the right order, this application will use the *Transformer Registry* to show the available transformers.

-Registries play an important role for the integration of the components in the UI components driven workflows.
-Registries are not modeled itself as components as they are the regular LDP capabilities are used to maintain these registries.
-Currently three registries are foreseen:
+These registries will be modeled in a similar way as the *User Interaction Request API* described above.
+So rather than introducing new components the regular LDP capabilities are used to maintain these registries.

--   Transformer registry
--   Transformer factory registry
--   User interaction requests registry
+## Workflows

+This section shall illustrate concrete interaction with the P3 software.

+### Registration of a transformer

 The exact vocabularies and usage have not yet been specified, the following should just give an idea in which direction development is going.

-##### Transformer registry

 The registration of transformers is done by using a regular LDP Interaction Model.
 The Fusepool P3 platform will register a LDP